Chapter Seventy Seven

 "Then we have to get lucky."

-"You keep doing the not necessarily missing persons thing.
-Tell your people to stick to the story, some just moved on, another may have chosen to disappear.
+"You stick with the not necessarily missing persons thing.
+Tell your people to regurjitate the same story, some just moved on, another may have chosen to disappear.
 Only the locals are a concern for now.
 Make the public believe there are only two people missing, and they went missing two months apart.
 And hope the next disappearance isn't a local."

 Chief's shoulders sag, "I'll make the speech at the end of shift and again at shift change in the morning.
 Do they need to know about you?"